New York

 Snowfall patterns in New York are influenced by various factors, ranging from geographic location to atmospheric conditions.
 One important factor is the proximity to large bodies of water, particularly the Atlantic Ocean and the Great Lakes.
 These bodies of water have a moderating effect on temperatures, creating favorable conditions for the formation of snowfall events.
 Additionally, the presence of mountain ranges in upstate New York can enhance snowfall due to orographic lifting, where air is forced to rise over the mountains, resulting in increased precipitation.

-See also How Far From New York To Atlanta
+See also Where Is Rome New York

 Another significant factor is the movement of weather systems across the region.
 Low-pressure systems, commonly known as Nor’easters, play a crucial role in producing heavy snowfall in New York.
 These weather systems typically form along the East Coast and move northward, bringing moisture and cold air into the state.
 The interaction between the cold air from the north and the warm air from the ocean creates a perfect environment for snow formation.
 However, the intensity and track of these systems can vary, leading to varying amounts of snowfall in different parts of the state.